Report: Pre-Majority Unionism

 In the years following the NLRA, a standard form of union organizing through these elections and subsequent contract negotiations has developed.

-In the years following the NLRA, a standard form of union organizing through these elections and subsequent contract negotiations has developed.
+In the years following the NLRA, a standard form of union organizing through these elections and subsequent contract negotiations developed.
 The traditional process is as follows.

 • A union organizes with workers at a workplace to sign up at least 30% of the workers on union authorization cards.
-In practice these days, it’s typical to sign up well over a majority of the workers.
+In practice these days, it’s typical to sign up well over a majority of the workers, usually 65% or more.

 These delays are one of the main ways employers bust union organizing, using refined psychological techniques during the months leading up to an election to scare workers away from unionizing.
-If the employer has dragged out the bargaining process long enough, a group of workers may be so frustrated (usually misdirecting their anger at the union) that they will try to decertify their union after the fact, sometimes with employer assistance.
+If the employer has dragged out the bargaining process long enough, a group of workers may be so frustrated (usually misdirecting their anger at the union) that they will try to “decertify” their union after the fact, sometimes with employer assistance.

 Workers having to go through this elaborate process, often under intense employer interference, means that far too few workers are successfully organizing unions and bargaining contracts in this way.